macs30123-s23/final-project-pornhub-scholars/README.md

 ### Background and Significance

+ADD BACKGROUND AND SIGNIFICANCE AND JUSTIFY WHY WE USED LARGE SCALE COMPUTING FOR THIS PROBLEM!!

 ### Data and Methods

 As previously stated, we scraped the top comments under videos posted to the online pornography site, PornHub.
 We gathered a total of ENTER_NUMBER_HERE comments.
 After cleaning the comments by removing stop words, we proceeded to the analysis.
 Overall, because we have a fairly large dataset of text data, it made sense to use scalable computing at each phase of the project.
 An explanation and justification of each method is presented below.